Configure EOP to deliver spam to Junk Email folders in hybrid environments

 In the Enter text header includes Enter words sentence that appears, do the following steps:

-- Click Enter text.
-In the Specify header name dialog that appears, enter X-Forefront-Antispam-Report and then click OK.
+- Select the Enter text link.
+In the Specify header name dialog that opens, enter X-Forefront-Antispam-Report and then select OK.

-- Click Enter words.
-In the Specify words or phrases dialog that appears, enter one of the EOP spam header values (SFV:SPM, SFV:SKS, or SFV:SKB), click Add , and then click OK.
+- Select the Enter words link.
+In the Specify words or phrases dialog that opens, enter one of the EOP spam header values (SFV:SPM, SFV:SKS, or SFV:SKB), select Add , and then select OK.

 Do the following: Select Modify the message properties > Set the spam confidence level (SCL).

-In the Specify SCL dialog that appears, select 6 (the default value is 5).
+In the Specify SCL dialog that opens, select 6 (the default value is 5).

 Repeat these steps for the remaining EOP spam verdict values (SFV:SPM, SFV:SKS, or SFV:SKB).